The Procedural Requirements of Language Examination

 - Summary of the results, preparation to make a decision concerning the exam results.
 The possible modification of those tasks that worked poorly for the sake of using them in the future.

-Owing to the fact that the procedural requirements form a framework, the actual content of the different phases may differ in the case of different language exams and languages (e.g. less frequently learned languages), especially regarding points 4 and 8 above.
+Owing to the fact that the procedural requirements form a framework, the actual content of the various phases may differ in the case of different language exams and languages (e.g. less frequently learned languages), especially regarding points 4 and 8 above.